 If you observe your initial symptoms of fever, fatigue, and runny nose progress to a barking cough with difficulty in breathing, it is crucial to consult with your healthcare physician early to prevent severe consequences of croup.
 Studies have shown that almost 90% of adult croup cases require hospital ICU admission11.

-Adult croup caused by viral organisms receives supportive care to reduce the symptoms, as there are no specific medicines prescribed for treatment.
+Treatment for croup in adults caused by viral organisms includes supportive care to reduce the symptoms, as there are no specific medicines prescribed for treatment.
 Antibiotics do not work on diseases caused by viruses.

 If you present to your healthcare facility with severe symptoms such as a barking cough, difficulty taking deep breaths, and chest discomfort they will give you nebulized epinephrine and steroids to reduce swelling and improve your symptoms12.
 Since steroids can take a few hours to work, you might need further doses to reduce your swelling.
 Both these medicines improve the flow of oxygen to your lungs.